ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 I have never experienced someone have such an unrelenting and burdensome out of body experience.
 It was beautiful and terrible simultaneously.
 The whole time I was hypnotized, like I was high, on a powerful sedative.
 I think that because I had never experienced anything so different from my cultural expectations, I caught myself perpetually disassociating from what was happening.
 "This is what a shaman ceremony *is like*", I would think to myself.
 I'd have to pinch myself and remind myself that I wasn't watching a re-enactment, or viewing through a TV screen.
 I watching a shaman ritual.
 He was, according to his religion, convening with spirits.
 It was happening in front of us.

 Whether you believe in shamanism or not, history has been shaped by these rituals.
 War decisions of humanity's largest empire under Chinggis Khaan were decided by shamans.
-Although Kourtney and to this day question the extent that our tourism exploited Godla, Mongolians seek his guidance and he delivers his message through similar ceremony.
+Although Kourtney and I to this day question the extent that our tourism exploited Godla, Mongolians seek his guidance and he delivers his message through similar ceremony.

 After a crescendo I almost couldn't bear, he stopped suddenly, and slouched as if dead.
 He was dragged outside by Sartlong and Lhagwa, all the while his mantra whispered autonomously from his lips.